Male vs Female Ball Pythons — How to Tell the Difference

 From their cloacas onward is all tail.
 A ball python’s tail is primarily made up of muscle and fat.
 The shape of this part of their body can help you determine the snake’s sex.

-A male ball python’s tail will typically be much broader or fatter right after the cloaca.
+Male ball python’s will typically have a fatter or thicker tail right after the cloaca.
 It is bigger here because this is where the snake’s hemipenes are stored.
+Hemipenes refer to the two penises that the male ball python mates with.

 The hemipenes are the two penises that ball pythons use to mate with.
 There are two of them so that no matter what side of the female’s tail the male ends up on, he will have success!